lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 `                               `\
 `                           `

-As mentioned previously, we reply on the default feature variable `markers` to define the class labels and hence can ommit it.
+As mentioned previously, we rely on the default feature variable `markers` to define the class labels and hence can ommit it.
 To use another feature variables, one need to explicitly specify its name using the `fcol` argument (for example `fcol = markers2`).